elisabettadecao/elisabettadecao.github.io/research/index.md

 ## Work in progress
 * "Is health of English babies worse in recession?" with Barry McCormick and Catia Nicodemo (Working paper coming soon)
-* "Measuring attitudes towards domestic violence and child marriage: A List Experiment in Bangladesh" with Niaz Asadullah and Zahra Siddique
+* "Measuring attitudes towards domestic violence and child marriage: A List Experiment in Bangladesh" with Niaz Asadullah, Fathema Zahura Khatun, and Zahra Siddique
 * "The effect of an earthquake on health and cognitive outcomes later in life" with Giacomo Gabbuti and Franco Peracchi

 ## Publications